mark-curran/cv/docs/cv.md

 ### 3+ Years Professional Experience

+* All stages of the Data Science/MLOps life cycle, including model design, data processing, and monitoring,
 * Python, including the key data science libraries (pandas, torch), testing frameworks (pytest) and web frameworks (flask/WSGI).
-* SQL (BigQuery, Redshift, MySQL).
+* SQL (BigQuery, Redshift, Postgres, MySQL).
-* GCP, both as a user and team SME, and have managed deployments of projects that use multiple services (BigQuery, GCE, Workflows, Pubsub, Cloud Build, IAM, Cloud Functions).
+* GCP, both as a user and team SME.
+Have managed deployments of projects that use multiple services (BigQuery, GCE, Workflows, Pubsub, Cloud Build, IAM, Cloud Functions).
 * Apache Airflow.
 Writing and maintaining DAGS that interact with multiple cloud services, and contributing to cluster maintenance.
 * Docker, writing containers for testing and development as well as production deployments.
 * Agile methodologies and git.

-### 6-18 Months Professional Experience
+### 6 Months - 3 Years Professional Experience

 * Team lead duties, including scoping stakeholder requirements, writing tickets, facilitating ceremonies.
 * Building and maintaining ETL pipelines for batch jobs and streams.
 * Terraform.
-Worked in teams that manage large scale data infrastructure on AWS using remote state, as well as some smaller GCP deployments.
+Worked in teams that manage infrastructure across multiple AWS accounts and AZs using remote state, as well as some smaller GCP deployments.
 * Various other tools: bash, and buildkite.

-### 3-6 Months Professional Experience
+### 3 - 6 Months Professional Experience

 * Various AWS technologies, in particular EKS, Redshift and MKS.
 * Scala language.